-Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, ‘personal data’ has become a buzzword.
-Your employees will probably know that it is important to handle personal data in a secure way, but might not actually know how to do it.
+Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, ‘personal data’ has become a big part of our work lives.
+You and your team may already know that it is important to handle personal data in a secure way but might not know how to put it into practice.

 Personal data can briefly be described as information that can be used to identify a specific person.
 It includes information such as name, address, license plate, a job application, or a picture of a tattoo.
 It’s a very broad term, so this information is further categorized into either general or sensitive personal data.

 General personal data may include personal identification details such as: